Matterhorn: Faces

 William Penhall and guides made the first (partial) ascent of the west face, the Matterhorn's most hidden and unknown, one hour after Mummery and party's first ascent of the Zmutt ridge on 3 September 1879.
 It was not until 1962 that the west face was completely climbed.
 The ascent was made on 13 August by Renato Daguin and Giovanni Ottin.
-In January 1978 seven Italian alpine guides made a successful winter climb of Daguin and Ottin's highly direct, and previously unrepeated, 1962 route.
+In January 1978, seven Italian alpine guides made a successful winter climb of Daguin and Ottin's highly direct, and previously unrepeated, 1962 route.
 But a storm came during their ascent, bringing two metres of snow to Breuil-Cervinia and Zermatt, and their accomplishment turned bitter when one of the climbers died during the descent.

 The north face, before it was climbed in 1931, was one of the last great big wall problems in the Alps.
 To succeed on the north face, good climbing and ice-climbing technique and route-finding ability were required.
-Unexpectedly it was first climbed by the brothers Franz and Toni Schmid on 31 July – 1 August 1931.
+Unexpectedly, it was first climbed by the brothers Franz and Toni Schmid on 31 July – 1 August 1931.
 They reached the summit at the end of the second day, after a night of bivouac.
 Because they had kept their plans secret, their ascent was a complete surprise.
-In addition, the two brothers had travelled by bicycle from Munich and after their successful ascent they cycled back home again.
+In addition, the two brothers had traveled by bicycle from Munich, and after their successful ascent they cycled back home again.
 The first winter ascent of the north face was made by Hilti von Allmen and Paul Etter on 3-4 February 1962.
-Its first solo ascent was made in five hours by Dieter Marchart on 22 July 1959.
+Its first solo ascent was made in five hours by Diether Marchart on 22 July 1959.
 Walter Bonatti climbed the "North Face Direct" solo on 18-22 February 1965.
-The same year, Yvette Vaucher became the first woman to climb the north face.
+The same year, Yvette Vaucher became the first woman to climb the north face and two years later, in July 1967, Michiko Imai and Yoshiko Wakayama made the first all female ascent of the north face.
 Bonatti's direct route was not repeated solo until 29 years later, in winter 1994 by Catherine Destivelle.

 Ueli Steck set the record time in climbing the north face (Schmid route) of Matterhorn in 2009 with a time of 1 hour 56 minutes.

 After Bonatti's climb, the best alpinists were still preoccupied with one last great problem: the "Zmutt Nose", an overhang lying on the right-hand side of the north face.
 In July 1969 two Italians, Alessandro Gogna and Leo Cerruti, attempted to solve the problem.
-It took them four days to figure out the unusual overhangs, avoiding however its steepest part.
+It took them four days to figure out the unusual overhangs, avoiding its steepest part.
 In July 1981 the Swiss Michel Piola and Pierre-Alain Steiner surmounted the Zmutt Nose by following a direct route, the Piola-Steiner.

 The first ascent of the south face was made by Enzo Benedetti with guides Louis Carrel and Maurice Bich on 15 October 1931, and the first complete ascent of the east face was made by Enzo Benedetti and G. Mazzotti with guides Louis and Lucien Carrel, Maurice Bich and Antoine Gaspard on 18-19 September 1932.